In partnership with Vivienne Alexa

 Busyness has become a badge of honour.
 The busier we are, the more we are getting from life.
 However, the busier we become, the more we are focusing on the future.
 What’s coming next?
 What do I need to plan?
 What mustn’t I forget?
 When we’re in the future, we’re not in the present and it becomes really difficult to appreciate the good that is happening right here, right now.
 A beautiful sunrise, a compliment from a friend, a smile from a stranger, or the innocence of a child’s take on life.
 The more we see and appreciate these moments every day, the more we will look and the more we will find.

 GAIN: When you are living in the present and focused on seeing and experiencing the positive, life feels so much sweeter.

 CHALLENGE: Try to take a moment to be thankful for something different every day.

 For years, I suffered with terrible tonsillitis, hives, inflammation and fatigue.
-After trialling what felt like every diet and exercise programme, I eventually identified that I am severely intolerant to dairy and eggs and what works best for me, is a home-cooked, plant-based diet and some form of high energy exercise everyday.
+After trialling what felt like every diet and exercise programme, I eventually identified that I am severely intolerant to dairy and eggs.
+What works best for me is a home-cooked, plant-based diet and some form of high energy exercise everyday.
 I believe in going back to basics and that what’s good for us is also good for the planet.

 I am a graduate of the Institute of Integrative Nutrition and hold a Plant-Based Nutrition Certificate from e-Cornell."

 "You will always be you, so don’t try and find a new one.
 Instead reconnect with yourself and find what it is that you want to gain, not just this year but in the years to come.
 Have these challenges got you thinking?
 If they have, I’d love to hear from you!
 I offer a free one hour health coaching session to help you explore your vision for health and happiness.
 You can reach me at email@example.com and follow me on Instagram and Facebook."